mabj/tripping/amsterdam/README.md

 You can do this trip the easy way and the less-easy way.

 - Easy way: Take a train at the Central Station to Zaanse Schans station.
 On the way back take another train to Zaandam Central.
-- less-easy way: rent a bicycle and go from Amsterdam to Zaanse Schans cycling.
+- Less-easy way: rent a bicycle and go from Amsterdam to Zaanse Schans cycling.
 I find the route to there more beautiful than the end destination :D.

 You can return to Amsterdam by train (and carry the bike inside the train: 9EURs).